Cardiff's Premier Double Glazing Installer - Windows, Doors, Conservatories and Roofs

 The cost of your made to measure replacement windows will depend on several factors.
 The quality of your new windows certainly has an effect on the price, both in the materials used, the fixings and the installation.
 The difficulty for you as the customer is knowing the difference.
 Windows look the same when they are fitted.
 It’s only in time that you start to see windows dropping because the hinges aren’t sturdy enough or frames bowing because the aluminium or steel inside the frame is not strong enough.
 The fitting can also make a difference.
 Your windows need to move smoothly and this relies on level fitting.
 Unfortunately, the industry is known for sub-contractors who value speed over quality.
 That’s the reason that as a premier window supplier we fully employ our installation engineers.
 They know that quality takes precedence and will take their time to ensure the perfect installation.
 In addition, all of our windows, doors and conservatories carry at least a 10-year guarantee for your peace of mind.

 Sometimes the perception of cost is related to house value.
-There is no difference in cost whether you live in Cardiff or anywhere else.
+Whether you live in Cardiff or anywhere else, there is no difference in cost.
 A single uPVC window costs the same whether you have a 2-bed bungalow in the South Wales countryside as it does for a 6-bedroom house in the middle of Cardiff.